postechsv/postechsv.github.io/_researchtopics/05_reusable.md

 ---

 ## Introduction
-Model checking is a powerful graph search technique used to verify system properties and detect bugs.
-However, as the complexity of a system increases, the state space grows exponentially, rendering exhaustive search methods impractical.
+Model checking is a powerful search technique used to verify system properties and detect bugs.
+However, as the complexity of a system increases, the state space grows exponentially, making exhaustive search methods impractical.
 Our research addresses this challenge by using reinforcement learning to learn effective search heuristics.
-This approach is inspired by directed model checking, where heuristics are given, not learned.
+This approach is inspired by directed model checking, where heuristics are given by the user, not learned.
+We aim to design a RL-based framework to automatically learn the score function that prioritizes the search, thereby accelerating the verification procedure.
+In this work we consider falsification of safety properties.

-## Framework and Methodology
-Our framework is built on reinforcement learning, specifically employing Q-learning to learn and refine search heuristics for model checking.

-- **Learning Search Heuristics with Q-Learning:**
+- **Heuristic Learning**

-  We train a Q-function \( Q(s, a) \) to estimate the expected reward for taking an action a in a given state s.
-The training process involves:
+We train a Q-function ( Q(s, a) ) to estimate the expected cumulative reward for taking an action a in a given state s.
+For example, the reward function gives 1 for bug states and 0 otherwise.
+The learned Q-function represents how likely a pair of state and action will lead to safety violation.

-  - **Data Collection:**
-    Simulating model checking on smaller, manageable models to gather state transitions and observe which actions lead to error states.
-  - **Reward Function Design:**
-    Designing a reward scheme where reaching an error state is assigned a high reward, while non-critical transitions receive lower or zero rewards.
-This reward structure incentivizes the discovery of errors.
-  - **Policy Learning:**
+- **Heuristic Search**
-    Optimizing the Q-function so that it approximates the optimal policy.
-From the learned Q-values, we derive a value function \( V: \text{State} \rightarrow \mathbb{R} \) that is used to rank states according to their potential to lead to an error.

-- **Generalization via Abstraction:**
-  To address the challenge of state-space explosion, we incorporate abstraction techniques by grouping similar states.
-This abstraction reduces the complexity of the search space and enables the learned heuristics to generalize from smaller models to larger, more complex systems.

-- **Integration with Model Checking:**
-  The learned heuristic is integrated into the model checking process by prioritizing state exploration based on the value function \( V(s) \).
+The learned heuristic is integrated into the model checking process by prioritizing state exploration based on the Q-function ( Q(s, a) ).
 Instead of performing an exhaustive search, the model checker focuses on states with higher estimated rewards, thereby accelerating error detection.

+## Taming State-Space Explosion

+- **Predicate Abstraction for State-Space Explosion**

+To address the challenge of state-space explosion, we incorporate predicate abstraction that identifies multiple states with the same boolean features.
+This abstraction gives a Markov Decision Process(MDP) to which RL is applied.
+The MDP consists of less number of states than the original system. reduces the complexity of the search space and enables the learned heuristics to generalize from smaller models to larger, more complex systems.

 ## Preliminary Experiment

-**Setup:**
-- The experiment uses the one-third rule (OTR) configuration with various k/n settings, where k is the threshold and n is the number of nodes.
+**Set-up**
+- The one-third-rule (OTR) model is a consensus model parameterized by the number of nodes n and the vote threshold k 0 Large n and large k/n lead to a large state space
-- Training is performed with Q-learning on an OTR(2/3) model.
-  Each Q-table entry corresponds to a predicate abstracted state (e.g., 4 predicates yield 2⁴ = 16 states).
+- Training is performed with Q-learning on an OTR(2/3) model Each Q-table entry corresponds to a predicate abstracted state (e.g., 4 predicates yield 2⁴ = 16 states)
-- A heuristic search is then executed against the concrete model and the abstract model of OTR, respectively.
+- A heuristic search is then executed against the concrete model and the abstract model of OTR, respectively
 - timeout = 24 hours

-**Results Summary:**
+**Result**
-- **Baseline (BFS):** A simple depth-first search (BFS) approach fails for all configurations, resulting in a timeout.
+- **Baseline (BFS):** A simple breadth-first search approach fails for all configurations, resulting in a timeout.
-- **RL with Predicate Abstraction:** Applying reinforcement learning (RL) directly to the predicate abstracted system yields successful results for some configurations (OTR(3/5) and OTR(3/6)), while timing out for others.
+- **RL with Predicate Abstraction (PA):** Applying reinforcement learning (RL) directly to the predicate abstracted system yields successful results for some configurations (OTR(3/5) and OTR(3/6)), while timing out for others.
-- **RL with Predicate Abstraction<sup>2</sup>:** Incorporating more abstraction over the predicate abstracted states further improves performance across all configurations.
+- **RL with Predicate Abstraction Abstraction (PA2):** Incorporating another layer of abstraction over predicate abstraction further improves performance across all configurations.
+(See On-going Work below)

 | OTR Configuration | Baseline (BFS) | RL w/ PA | RL with PA<sup>2</sup> |
 |-------------------|----------------|----------------|---------------------|